-Interest only home loans can be an effective strategy, but what are the benefits and pitfalls and how can you find the right option for you?
+Interest only home loans can be an effective strategy for both investors and home owners.
+But what are the benefits and pitfalls of these loans and how can you find the right option for you?

 An interest only home loan is when borrowers only have to pay the interest as well as any fees for a fixed period of time, usually five to 10 years.
 If you only pay the minimum, then the amount you owe will not change.

 During this period, the repayments are a lot lower compared to a principal and interest home loan where each repayment is made up of an interest and a principal component.
 Once the interest-only period ends, the home loan will revert back to a principal and interest home loan over the remaining term.

 See what your repayments would be for an interest only home loan with our Loan Repayments Calculator.

 Smaller repayments: The minimum you are required to pay is lower during the interest only period.
 This can be beneficial if you are:

 Lower repayments will take the pressure off in the short term but you know you will be in a better financial position down the track.
 For instance, you are back to one income after the birth of a child, with your partner returning to work in 2 years’ time.

 - Wanting to build your savings quickly

 This may be to fund to purchase another property, for renovations or make lifestyle purchases like a holiday, caravan or boat.